SherlockPsy/Life/PROMPT.md

 - All acceptance tests in the Work Order pass exactly as written.
 - No other system behavior changes.
 - No new capabilities exist beyond the milestone.
-- The system remains constitutionally compliant.
+- The system remains compliant with MASTER documents.

 YOU ARE NOT A CO-DESIGNER.
 YOU ARE NOT AN ARCHITECT.
 YOU ARE AN EXECUTOR OF LAW.

-Proceed to implement WORK_ORDER_<MILESTONE_NUMBER>.md exactly as written.
+Proceed to implement /work_orders/WORK_ORDER_<MILESTONE_NUMBER>.md exactly as written.